 Once your milk has dropped to 40° C add your starter culture and mix well to ensure the culture is evenly distributed.

-Pour your milk into the yoghurt maker, or jar you have selected.
+Pour your milk into the yoghurt maker.
 Maintain the milk mixture between 37° and 43° C for 8-12 hours, or even longer.